influxdata/docs-v2/content/influxdb/v2.0/tools/client-libraries/js.md

 description: >
   Use the JavaScript client library to interact with InfluxDB.
 menu:
-  influxdb_2_0_ref:
+  influxdb_2_0:
     name: JavaScript
     parent: Client libraries
 influxdb/v2.0/tags: [client libraries, JavaScript]
 weight: 201
+aliases:
+  - /influxdb/v2.0/reference/api/client-libraries/js/
 ---

 Use the [InfluxDB JavaScript client library](https://github.com/influxdata/influxdb-client-js) to integrate InfluxDB into JavaScript scripts and applications.
 This client supports both client-side (browser) and server-side (NodeJS) environments.

 This guide presumes some familiarity with JavaScript, browser environments, and InfluxDB.
 If just getting started, see [Get started with InfluxDB](/influxdb/v2.0/get-started/).